eduardoagpi/randomUser/README.md

 # Random User API Consumption

-Application with to consume random user endpoint
+Application to consume random user endpoint.

-It uses the following architectural principles:
-* Layered applciation.
-There are 3 main layers: Domain, Data, and App
+It works by rendering a user fetched from the api.
+The app has the feature to explore other users or to go back and look at a previously fetched user.

+Note: To achieve this is required that the users have an unique id.
+Sometimes the api returns empty strings for user Id.
+In those cases the response is discarded and a toast mesasge is displayed

+# Arquitecture

 ## Domain
 The inner-most layer is domain, with all the business logic.
 No android classes are use here